Stony Cut, Cold Hesledon

 Stony Cut, Cold Hesledon is a Site of Special Scientific Interest in the Easington district of north-east County Durham, England.
 It consists of a shallow cutting alongside Seaham Golf Course close to the village of Cold Hesledon.

 The cutting exposes a section of Late Permian Ford Formation (Zechstein) dolomite in which the transition from the flat to the crest of the shelf-edge of an ancient reef is clearly visible.
 The site has been designated as of national importance in the Geological Conservation Review.

+Land ownership

+All land within Stony Cut Cold Hesledon SSSI is owned by the local authority.